BassT23/Proxmox/README.md

 to the published Beta, use `update beta -up`; the selected branch is preserved in `USED_BRANCH` for later checks and self-updates.

+Upgrading from 5.0 to 5.1 requires a restart of the Proxmox host after the upgrade.
+The updater does not reboot automatically.

 # Q&A:
 [Discussion](https://github.com/BassT23/Proxmox/discussions/60)